vincebusam/pyWebCash/README.md

 ## Summary

-This is a web-based personal finance management program.
-The goal is a system that can:
+pyWebCash is a web-based personal finance management program.

+### Goals

  * Import _all_ data from institutions, including all transaction attributes and check images.